mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

-(this usually takes up to 5 minutes and doesn't depend on heartbeat frequency, since heartbeats are only used to keep the connection alive and to close idle UIs server-side), the client will basically perform the same corrective algorithm, both for WebSocket and Long-Polling.
+(this usually takes up to 5 minutes and doesn't depend on heartbeat frequency, since heartbeats are only used to keep the connection alive and to close idle UIs server-side), the client will basically perform the same corrective algorithm, both for WebSocket and LONG_POLLING.
 However, the effects are subtly different.

 In both cases, we start with a state that a UIDL message has not been received for 5 minutes from the server.
 In both cases, Vaadin Client tries to resync by sending a resync request.

-In case of XHR/WebSockets:
+In case of WEBSOCKET:

 1. The resync request is sent over XHR (a new fresh HTTP request), which reaches the server.
 2. The server responds with UIDL over WebSocket connection (which is broken), and so